Key Concepts

-Last updated: 9 minutes read.
+Last updated: 11 minutes read.

 This document serves as a developer’s guide for understanding the key concepts and practical steps for writing and configuring gRPC plugins for Tyk Gateway.
 It provides technical insights and practical guidance to seamlessly integrate Tyk plugins into your infrastructure through gRPC.
-The goal is to equip developers with the knowledge and tools needed to effectively utilise gRPC for enhancing Tyk Gateway functionalities.
+The goal is to equip developers with the knowledge and tools needed to effectively utilize gRPC for enhancing Tyk Gateway functionalities.

 This comprehensive guide covers essential tasks, including:

 1. Developing a gRPC Server: Learn how to develop a gRPC server using Tyk protocol buffers.
 The gRPC server facilitates the execution of Tyk plugins, which offer custom middleware for various phases of the API request lifecycle.
-By integrating these plugins, developers can enable Tyk Gateway with enhanced control and flexibility in managing API requests, allowing for fine-grained customisation and tailored processing at each stage of the request lifecycle.
+By integrating these plugins, developers can enable Tyk Gateway with enhanced control and flexibility in managing API requests, allowing for fine-grained customization and tailored processing at each stage of the request lifecycle.

 2. Configuring Tyk Gateway: Set up Tyk Gateway to communicate with your gRPC Server and, optionally, an external secured web server hosting the gRPC plugin bundle for API configurations.
 Configure Tyk Gateway to fetch the bundle configured for an API from the web server, enabling seamless integration with gRPC plugins.
 Specify connection settings for streamlined integration.